Newbyl/FR-CNN-with-NAN/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was for a course named "Advanced research project" where we had to choose a paper, make a report about it and implement the main features of it.
-I choose to start with this <a href="https://github.com/trzy/FasterRCNN">incredible implementation of Faster RCNN</a> in pytorch.
+This project was for a course named <strong>"Advanced research project"</strong> where we had to choose a paper, make a report about it and implement the main features of it.
+I choose to start with this <a href="https://github.com/trzy/FasterRCNN">incredible implementation of Faster RCNN</a> in pytorch from <strong>Bart Trzynadlowski</strong>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>